hexatomic/hexatomic/docs/dev/src/maintenance/contributions/README.md

 1. that there is a **status in the lower toolbar** ("Hexatomic is up to date") on start up which shows that the update check has been executed, and
 2. that clicking on the *Help* menu item, and then *Update*, triggers another **manual update check** (the status message in the toolbar should be highlighted by changing its color for a moment).

-In case that the pull request is related to the update functionality itself, you should [test that updates can be performed successfully](manual-update-tests.md).
+In case that the pull request is related to the update functionality itself or updates the target platform, you should [test that updates can be performed successfully](manual-update-tests.md).

 ### Moving pull requests forward